Top 10 most famous Spanish dishes

 Boquerones Fritos as delicious and super easy to make, however, the trick to cooking the perfect batch is all in the oil temperature and cooking time, as they will easily burn if cooked too long or if the oil is too hot.

 When cooked right, they’ll be slightly golden in color and have an incredible crunchy texture that deserves a good squeeze of lemon on top.
+Spanish anchovies with garlic and lemon are also very popular.

 11. Churros con Chocolate (Bonus round!!!)